 Although the pandemic is still very much a reality around the world, hopeful signs are starting to emerge.
-As vaccine distribution increases, many countries are easing public restrictions and allowing more businesses and organisations to reopen.
+As vaccine distribution increases, many countries are easing public restrictions and allowing more businesses and organizations to reopen.
 In fact, one report found that as of April 2021, nearly 57% of small businesses in the US have fully reopened — a vast difference from this time last year.

 Whether your business has reopened or is still in the planning stages, now is the time to vigorously re-engage your local community and increase your brand awareness.
 Of course, there are many ways you can reconnect with customers, community partners, and other businesses, but here are five easy marketing ideas for reaching out to your local community starting today.

 If your social media pages, website, blog, webinars and other content marketing efforts have taken a back seat to maintaining business operations during the pandemic, you’re not alone.
 But now’s the time to refresh your online presence and re-engage with customers you haven’t heard from in a while as well as connect with new customers.